thesacredmoocow/g14control-r2/README.md

 #### `default_power_plan` and `alt_power_plan` MUST BE SET IN ORDER FOR POWER PLAN SETTINGS TO WORK (BOOST, dGPU toggling)
 by default, the default power plan is "balanced" and the alt_power plan is "temp power plan". you need to set these to the names of your windows power plans, ie high performance, battery saver, etc.

+`rog_key:` the absolute location of an exe to be run when the ROG key is pressed. if set to "none" g14control won't do anything when the key is pressed.
+#### Note: by default, the original functionality of the ROG key will still activate, even if it is remapped in g14control. to prevent this, run stopROGkey.bat.
+To reset the ROG key to original functionality, run resetROGkey.bat

 `app_name:` can be customized, this is what the hover text displays over the icon and the windows notification title